superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 EXECUTOR_DATA = {CONTEXT_COMMON: {CONTEXT_COMMON_NOW: NOW_TS}}
 ```

-(If you're waiting for your code to finish running, you can always find other interesting reading in [VectorHub](https://superlinked.com/vectorhub/).)
+(This might take a few minutes.
+While you're waiting, you can always find other interesting reading in [VectorHub](https://superlinked.com/vectorhub/).)

 ## Read and explore our dataset